flet-dev/website/docs/tutorials/python-calc.md

 ---
-title: Create To-Do app in Python with Flet
+title: Create Calculator app in Python with Flet
-sidebar_label: To-Do app in Python
+sidebar_label: Calculator app in Python
-slug: python-todo
+slug: python-calc
 ---

 In this tutorial we will show you, step-by-step, how to create a ToDo web app in Python using Flet framework and then share it on the internet.
 The app is a single-file console program of just [180 lines (formatted!) of Python code](https://github.com/flet-dev/examples/blob/main/python/apps/todo/todo.py), yet it is a multi-session, modern single-page application with rich, responsive UI.